 Plan for emergency scenarios

-Another important step in getting ready for hurricane seasons is planning for the various emergency situations you might face during a major storm.
+Another important step in getting ready for hurricane season is planning for the various emergency situations you might face during a major storm.
 For this step, you might want to start with scenarios within your household and work outward.

 - Power outages.
 What will you do if the power goes out?
 How will you cook food or charge critical electronics and other essential appliances?
-Get tips in our article How to prep for a power outage.
+Get tips in our article on How to prep for a power outage.

 - Medical.
 Does everyone in the household know how to use all the first aid equipment and other lifesaving techniques?

 - Flooding.
 Hurricanes typically cause flooding, so knowing what to do during a flood is key to your disaster plan.